 To understand the relation between wind and sediment transport direction the 'mini sand nourishment' method was applied at varying wind conditions.
-In this method circular piles of sand with a constant volume of about 10 dm3 are placed on the tidal flat and nourishments at 40 location to get a good special coverage.
+In this method circular piles of sand with a constant volume of about 10 dm and approximate 30 cm in height, are placed on the tidal flat and nourishments at 40 location to get a good special coverage.
 After two days the changes of piles was measured in eight wind directions.
 Between March 2014 and May 2015 the method was applied seven times.
 During the measurements wind speed was 4-7 m/s and the direction varied between 27 and 194 degrees.
 Wind data was used from the Marollegat measurement station (Figure 1-1).
+In this method the eolian transport is regarded as negletible.